 California’s child labor laws regulate the circumstances under which minors (persons under the age of 18) can work in the state.
-The state laws are supplemented by federal laws that restrict what occupations can employ minors in the workplace.
+State laws are supplemented by federal regulations that restrict which occupations may employ minors.

 Child labor laws aim to protect children from workplace injuries and exploitation while ensuring they receive an education and fair wages for any work they do.
 These labor laws also aim to protect children from human trafficking, which preys upon the young and vulnerable.

-Eight key things to know about these child labor laws in California are:
+In this article I discuss these eight key things to know about child labor laws in California:

 - the legal working age is 14,